From Christendom to Americanism and Beyond by Thomas Storck – Review

 Gushing in public can be embarrassing—at least if one does it too often.

-Now, having poured out my enthusiasm for Peter Kwasniewski’s Resurgent in the Midst of Crisis last time, I feel reticent to repeat the act with Thomas Storck’s From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void.
+And having poured out enthusiasm for Peter Kwasniewski’s Resurgent in the Midst of Crisis last time, I feel reticent to repeat the act with Thomas Storck’s From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void.
 (Both books are also from Angelico Press who recently published my own book.)

 But I can hardly help myself.